KTH/webtex/doc/README.txt

 WebTeX
 ======

 WebTeX uses some parts of mathtran.
-In particular the JavaScript is almost identical, and the secplain TeX format is identical, apart from a couple of additions required by math.se.
+In particular JavaScripts bits are almost identical thus far.

 All the Python code is re-written as a simple Java servlet.
 WebTeX operates differently, the created images are cached for future reference, so that an image does not need to be regenerated if asked for again.
-TeX is run in an ordinary manner whenever necessary.
-Each servlet thread may run it's own TeX binary, so several instances of TeX may be running simultaneously.
+LaTeX is run in an ordinary manner whenever necessary.
+Each servlet thread may run it's own LaTeX binary, so several instances of LaTeX may be running simultaneously.

+The fact that LaTeX is not run in IPC mode means that we can get rid of the TeX secsty format and the limitations it brings, and use a full LaTeX with mathtools enabled providing many more math features.